Sometimes inspiration comes from unlikely sources.

 - Stir in most of the blueberries, reserving a few for topping the muffins.

 - Preheat your oven to 350℉ and line 24 muffins tins.
 I recommend the silicone muffin liners.
-They are reusable and don't need any additonal support so they can be placed directly on a baking sheet.
+They are reusable and don't need any additional support so they can be placed directly on a baking sheet.

 - Scoop the muffin batter evenly between all the muffin molds.
 Top each muffin with a few fresh berries.